Oil Primer vs Shellac Primer: Cover Stain vs BIN, by Substrate and Stain

 Two different worlds.

 Shellac is a natural resin secreted by the lac bug, harvested in India and Thailand, processed into flakes, and dissolved in denatured alcohol.
-BIN is roughly a 3-pound cut of dewaxed shellac with titanium dioxide loaded into the alcohol carrier.
+BIN is dewaxed shellac with titanium dioxide loaded into the alcohol carrier: 51% solids by weight, 29% by volume, 9.8 pounds per gallon.
 There is no chemical cure.
-The alcohol evaporates, the shellac reverts to its solid state, and a thin, hard, polar film stays behind.
-The sequence takes 45 minutes because alcohol flashes fast and shellac solidification is a phase change, not a polymerization.
+The alcohol evaporates, the shellac reverts to its solid state, and a thin, hard, polar film stays behind at 0.75 to 0.9 mil per coat.
+Touch-dry lands at 20 minutes and recoat at 45, because alcohol flashes fast and shellac solidification is a phase change, not a polymerization.
+Full adhesion and hardness keep building for another 1 to 3 days, but nothing about the topcoat has to wait on that.

 The right primer depends on what the stain is actually made of.